-2.5 Stem-loop qRT-PCR
+Stem-Loop gRT-PCR

-Reactions were assembled following the stem-loop pulsed reverse transcription protocol and the miRNA SYBR Green 1 assay protocol, both previously described (Varkonyi-Gasic et al., 2007) with the exception that SYBR Green JumpStart Taq ReadyMix (Sigma) was used.
+Reactions were assembled following the stem-loop quantitative reverse transcription protocol and the miRNA SYBR Green 1 assay protocol, both previously described (Varkonyi-Gasic et al., 2007) with the exception that SYBR Green JumpStart Taq ReadyMix (Sigma) was used.
 Reactions were run on a CFX384 real-time PCR system (Biorad) using the following thermocycle: 95°C for 2 min, then 40 cycles of 95°C (15 s), 60°C (15 s), 72°C (15 s).
-Followed by melt curve analysis of products: 95°C (10 s), then 65 - 95°C at 0.5°C increments with 5 s at each.
+This followed by melt curve analysis of products: 95°C (10 s), then 65 - 95°C at 0.5°C increments with 5 s at each.
+Relative expression values for each fungal sRNA were calculated using the 2- Δ Ct method with normalization to Z. tritici β -tubulin.
+All stem-loop qRT-PCR experiments had 3 biological replicates and each experiment was repeated at least twice with similar results.